- Describe the evolutionary history of prokaryotes

 The first microbial mats likely obtained their energy from hydrothermal vents.
 A hydrothermal vent is a fissure in Earth’s surface that releases geothermally heated water.
 With the evolution of photosynthesis about 3 billion years ago, some prokaryotes in microbial mats came to use a more widely available energy source—sunlight—whereas others were still dependent on chemicals from hydrothermal vents for food.

 Fossilized microbial mats represent the earliest record of life on Earth.
 A stromatolite is a sedimentary structure formed when minerals are precipitated from water by prokaryotes in a microbial mat (Figure 13.3b).
 Stromatolites form layered rocks made of carbonate or silicate.
 Although most stromatolites are artifacts from the past, there are places on Earth where stromatolites are still forming.
 For example, living stromatolites have been found in the Anza-Borrego Desert State Park in San Diego County, California.
+Efforts to understand the earliest microbial mats may also have implications on the search for life elsewhere.
+Nora Noffke, who identified many of the features used in dating and categorizing microbially produced sedimentary structures, emphasizes that similar formations could be used to find evidence of life on Mars.
+When analyzing photos taken by the NASA Curiosity rover, Noffke showcased the similarities between fossilized microbial mats found on the two planets.

 Some prokaryotes are able to thrive and grow under conditions that would kill a plant or animal.
 Bacteria and archaea that grow under extreme conditions are called extremophiles, meaning “lovers of extremes.”
 Extremophiles have been found in extreme environments of all kinds, including the depths of the oceans, hot springs, the Arctic and the Antarctic, very dry places, deep inside Earth, harsh chemical environments, and high radiation environments.
 Extremophiles give us a better understanding of prokaryotic diversity and open up the possibility of the discovery of new therapeutic drugs or industrial applications.
 They have also opened up the possibility of finding life in other places in the solar system, which have harsher environments than those typically found on Earth.
 Many of these extremophiles cannot survive in moderate environments.